Build From Dirt vs. Quick Move-In: Which New Construction Is Right for Utah County Buyers in 2026? | Kat Ashby

 Choosing Finishes vs. Living With What's Built In

 There's also a real upside to finishes already being in: they're already appraised.
 A quick move-in with upgrades built in has those upgrades reflected in the appraised value.
 With a to-be-built, every upgrade you add at the design center increases your purchase price — and the appraisal has to support it.
+As I covered in my Utah County home sale roadblocks guide, appraisal gaps are one of the most common deal-killers in new construction.

 The Negotiating Reality on Sitting Inventory